Bruce Pomeranz, M.D.

 Medical Director and Chief Quality Officer, Kessler Institute for Rehabilitation - Chester and Saddle Brook campuses

-Assistant Clinical Professor, Physical Medicine and Rehabilitation, University of Medicine and Dentistry of New Jersey-New Jersey Medical School
+Assistant Clinical Professor, Physical Medicine and Rehabilitation, Rutgers New Jersey Medical School

 - Contact Information